 Come spend a week learning scenes, songs, and dances from some of your favorite Broadway musicals!
 A low-pressure and no-audition environment combined with highly trained local performers will

 create a fun-filled week of learning and growing in your performing capabilities!
-We will work towards an hour long performance to be held Friday night for any and all friends and family.
-A great
+We will work towards a performance to be held Friday night for any and all friends and family.
+A great opportunity to

-Registration Fee: $25/student, $50 max/family for all registrations received after June 30th
+Registration Fee: $15/student, $50 max/family for all registrations received after March 15th

 Questions?
 Contact Us!

 Mari Anderson (Camp Artistic Director & Teaching Artist for Dance)

 Mari is a dancer, actor, and dance instructor who has taught and performed locally including South Pacific and A Christmas Carol at the Guthrie theater and Legally Blonde at Artistry.
 She also spent a summer in Southern California through The Young American’s College for the Performing Arts.
 During her time is SoCal Mari realized how much she loved to teach and encourage the next generation of performers to grow in their craft!
 I came back from that program and performed in South Pacific and A Christmas Carol at the Guthrie theater, Legally Blonde at Artistry, and have been teaching dance for the last 3 years.
 "Being able to co-lead this camp for the 3rd year is a dream come true."